Mint Brownie Cupcakes Recipe

 - 1. In a large microwave-safe bowl, melt chips and butter; stir until smooth.
 Cool slightly; stir in sugar and eggs.
 Gradually stir flour into chocolate mixture until smooth.

 - 2. Fill paper-lined muffin cups two-thirds full.
-Bake at 350° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Remove from pan to a wire rack to cool.

 - 3. In a large saucepan, cook and stir marshmallows and milk over low heat until smooth.
 Remove from the heat; stir in extract and food coloring if desired.